 I squinted into the distance to make out a blurry glow between trees.
 It was getting warmer in this section of the woods, even though the sun barely broke through the overhead flora.
 Were it not for the radiating glow of the flames, I wouldn’t have been able to make it through, let alone see my surroundings.

 The flames looked contained, though the air was thick with the smell of burnt logs and something unmistakably foul.
 Closer now, I saw a figure throwing what looked like logs into the blaze.
 It was surrounded by rocks, and gave forth a gush of burning embers every time they threw a new log on the pit.
 I could hear it crackling and popping with intensity.

 It was a man, dressed in work boots, blue jeans, a thick brown belt, and a partially tucked in red and black flannel button up shirt.
 His head was matted with wet hair, and his sleeves were rolled up.
 In his hand was the dress, bloodied and cut.
 He brought it to his nose, and then placed it on the ground beside him.
 In the fire was what I could only assume to be the woman.
 At least, parts of her.
 I hesitated to get a better look, as I didn’t know whether he could see me.
-I picked up a rock, a possible weapon, and called to him, with unsourced courage.
+I picked up a rock as a possible weapon, and, with unsourced courage, called to him.
 He continued tossing things into the fire.
 He couldn’t hear or see me.
 I dropped the rock and walked up to the fire, hoping to be wrong about the woman.
-But I was right.
+But I was correct.

 He picked up the bloody dress and peered into it with a look of dread.
 He wanted to keep it.
 His other hand picked up a bloodied wood handled knife and he wrapped it with the dress before tossing them into the fire.